tagae/dotfiles/README.md

 You can run the previous command whenever needed.

-The `dotfiles-update` command will install itself as `post-merge` and `post-commit` hook of the repository.
+The `dotfiles-update` command will install itself as `post-merge` and `post-commit` hooks in the repository.
 This way, all pulled or committed changes will be followed by a corresponding `dotfiles-update`, and you will not need to manually execute the command again.